-The Issuer falls within the definition of Concentrated Ownership, as Mr. Matteo Liberali, as shown in the following paragraph 2, lett.
+The Issuer falls within the definition of Concentrated Ownership Company, as Mr. Matteo Liberali, as shown in the following paragraph 2, lett.
 C) of this Section of the Report, holds the majority of the voting rights that can be exercised at the ordinary shareholders' meeting, through Finami S.p.A.

-In consideration of the aforementioned qualification, in applying the Recommendations dictated by the Corporate Governance Code, the Issuer made use of some of the flexibility options provided by the Code itself in application of the principle of proportionality and, in particular, during the Financial Year, the Board of Directors: (i) did not consider it appropriate to express an indication on the maximum number of offices held in management or control bodies of other listed or large companies that are considered compatible with the performance of the role of director of LU-VE (see Section 4.3); (ii) did not deem it necessary to define a succession plan for executive directors (see Section 7.1), (iii) did not deem it necessary to carry out the self-assessment process on itself and on its committees (see Section 7.1).
+In consideration of the aforementioned qualification, in applying the Recommendations dictated by the Corporate Governance Code, the Issuer made use of some of the flexibility options provided by the Code itself in application of the principle of proportionality and, in particular, during the Financial

+Year, the Board of Directors: (i) did not consider it appropriate to express an indication on the maximum number of offices held in management or control bodies of other listed or large companies that are considered compatible with the performance of the role of director of LU-VE (see Section 4.3); (ii) did not deem it necessary to define a succession plan for executive directors (see Section 7.1), (iii) did not deem it necessary to carry out the self-assessment process on itself and on its committees on a three-yearly basis (see Section 7.1) and not annually and (iv) decided not to provide guidelines for the shareholders at the time of presentation of lists for the renewal of the Board of Directors and the Board of Statutory Auditors, limiting itself to formulating recommendations (see Section 7.1).

-2.0 INFORMATION ON OWNERSHIP STRUCTURES (PURSUANT TO ART.
-123-BIS, PARAGRAPH 1, OF THE CONSOLIDATED LAW ON FINANCE) AS AT 17 MARCH 2022
+2.0 INFORMATION ON OWNERSHIP STRUCTURES (pursuant to art.
+123-bis, paragraph 1, of the Consolidated Law on Finance) AS AT 14 MARCH 2023

 A) STRUCTURE OF THE SHARE CAPITAL (pursuant to art.
-123-BIS, paragraph 1, letter a), of the Consolidated Law on Finance)
+123-bis, paragraph 1, letter a), OF THE CONSOLIDATED LAW ON FINANCE)

-LU-VE's share capital, subscribed and fully paid-up, amounts to Euro 62,704,488.80, and is divided into 22,234,368 ordinary shares, all without nominal value, admitted to trading on the Euronext Milan market.
+LU-VE's share capital, subscribed and fully paid-up, amounts to Euro 62,704,488.80, and is divided into 22,234,368 ordinary shares, all without nominal value, admitted to trading on the Euronext STAR Milan market.

-The share capital is therefore represented exclusively by ordinary shares, of which 14,291,271 with increased voting rights (see subsequent letter d of this Section).
+The share capital is therefore represented exclusively by ordinary shares, of which 3,341,271 with increased voting rights (see subsequent letter D of this Section).